shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica’s eyes lit up, then she got angry.
 “That’s *Your Majesty* to you, Scoundrel.”
 She hit him with a clawless hand, which he easily blocked with a clawed-up arm.

-The medic cat and his aid returned to their normal behaviour.
+The medic cat and his aid returned to their normal behavior.

 Ersatzica breathed a sigh of relief.
 “So, is *Scoundrel* cleared for duty?”